wkurzius/mr.kurzius.net/content/classes/algebra-2-trig-h.md

 - Late work will receive only partial credit.

 ## Miscellaneous
 We will use the book _enVision Algebra 2 (2018 ed.)_ as reference and for homework assignments, though I recommend Khan Academy as a first stop for any extra practice.
-They have both an [Algebra 2](https://www.khanacademy.org/math/algebra2) and a [Trigonometry](https://www.khanacademy.org/math/trigonometry) course course.
+They have both [Algebra 2](https://www.khanacademy.org/math/algebra2) and [Trigonometry](https://www.khanacademy.org/math/trigonometry) courses.
 There is also a [Get ready for Algebra 2](https://www.khanacademy.org/math/get-ready-for-algebra-ii) course I suggest reviewing to get you up to speed.